bitcrowd/carbonite/README.md

 A few observations can be made from this:

 * When ordered by their `id` field, the transactions will be roughly sorted by the time the corresponding operation was started, not when it was committed.
-* Two transactions running in parallel may be committed "out of order", i.e. the one with the larger `id` may be committed before the smaller `id` transaction if that has a longer runtime.
+* Two transactions running in parallel may be committed "out of order", i.e. one with the larger `id` may be committed before the smaller `id` transaction if that has a longer runtime.

 The latter point is crucial: For instance, if two transactions with `id=1` and `id=2` run in parallel and `id=2` finishes before `id=1`, an outside viewer can already see `id=2` in the database before `id=1` is committed.
 If this outside viewer happens to be an outbox processing job, transaction with `id=1` might be skipped and never looked at again.
 To mitigate this issue, `Carbonite.process/3` has a `min_age` option which excludes transaction younger than a certain from the processing batch (5 minutes by default, increase this is you expect longer running transactions).